278 placer claims

 The Alkali Lake property is similar to the Clayton Valley geology with a classic fault bound closed basin.
 There is an active geothermal system, Alkali Hot Springs, along the southern margin of the basin.
 Just as with circulating basin waster, deep fluids, particularly hot ones associated with the geothermal resource, dissolved rocks, liberate boron, lithium and other elements such as sodium chloride.
 These minerals are brought to the surface as springs emanating from the faults bounding the playa (dry lake bed).
 The association of a closed basin with an arid environment, a geothermal system and plentiful sources of lithium suggest that Alkali Lake may host significant lithium rich brine.

-On January 17, 2018 Dajin announced it has staked additional ground in the prospective Alkali Lake valley area, also known as Alkali Flats.
+On January 17, 2018 Dajin announced the staking of additional ground in the prospective Alkali Lake valley area, also known as Alkali Flats.
 Eighty-seven (87) new placer claims were staked (blue), covering an area of 1,740 acres (704 hectares).
 The additional claims bring Dajin’s 100% owned property in the Alkali Lake area up to 278 claims with a total acreage of 5,591 acres (2,262 hectares).